Healthy Homes Assessment Grenada North

 Home Assessments Grenada North for Rental Properties

-There are numerous things to look over in the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to check in the home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+The most common are:

 • Does the water flow properly and is there draught stopping?

-The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for property owners and landlords.
-For expert guidance, contact us today to book your rental properties house assessment.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
+For professional guidance, contact us today to book your rental property house assessment.

 home assessments for rental properties